asciiu/appa/api-template/README.md

 ### Getting started
 1. Copy the api and name it appropriate.
 Use the api-name convention to keep this repo organized.
-2. Update the imports in router.go - e.g. "github.com/appa/plasma/[api-template]/controllers".
+2. Update the imports in router.go - e.g. "github.com/asciiu/appa/[api-template]/controllers".
 The api-template import needs to be udpated to reflect your new api-name.
 3. Update the docker image tag names in the Makefile for build and push.
-Tag the docker image according to the naming convention above - e.g. us.gcr.io/fluidtruck/plasma-api-name:dev.
-You must follow the us.gcr/io/fluidtruck convention as that is the gcloud docker registry for fluid's clusters.
+Tag the docker image according to the naming convention above - e.g. us.gcr.io/asciiu/appa/api-name:dev.
+You must follow the us.gcr/asciiu/appa convention as that is the gcloud docker registry for appa's clusters.
 4. Update the deployment.tmpl, deployment.yml, and service.yml files under deployments/prod and deployments/stage.
 Follow the same convention you used for the api-name.
-You will also have to update the docker image name in these files. e.g. us.gcr.io/fluidtruck/plasma-api-name:dev.
+You will also have to update the docker image name in these files. e.g. us.gcr.io/asciiu/appa/api-name:dev.
 This ensures that the approprite image is used during deployment.
 5. Update your local config-maps using api-name as well:
 ```
 metadata: